4d/docs/docs/ViewPro/method-list.md

 * If *rangeObj* is a range with several cells, the command binds the attribute to the first cell of the range.
 * If *rangeObj* contains several ranges of cells, the command binds the attribute to the first cell of each range.

-In *dataContextAttribute*, pass the name of the attribute to bind to *cellRange*.
+In *dataContextAttribute*, pass the name of the attribute to bind to *rangeObj*.
 If *dataContextAttribute* is an empty string, the function removes the current binding.

 > Attributes of type collection are not supported.
 When you pass the name of a collection attribute, the command does nothing.